pranavajitnair/Apps/README.md

 # Apps
-A List of in Android (Java) apps made by me.
+Android (Java) and Flutter apps made by me.